teki-corp/teki-marketing/README.md

 # Teki Corp - Modern Web Solutions

-Teki Corp is a forward-thinking web development agency specializing in creating exceptional digital experiences.
+Teki Corp is a forward-thinking web design & development agency specializing in creating exceptional digital experiences.
 We combine cutting-edge technology with creative design to deliver websites and applications that drive business growth.

 ## Our Services
 - Custom Web Development